alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns/index.md

 One thing is for sure: you started this path because you want a better and more efficient model for your organization whether to speed up development or reduce costs.
 Who wouldn’t want that?

+> The header of this blog post is a reference to some of the systematic failures that lead to disasters on large oil platforms, ranging from spills to explosions and all sorts of unwanted, unplanned, and unintended consequences.

 ---

 ## What Do You Mean by a Platform?